Samosa is a cone shaped or triangle shaped snack recipe stuffed with aloo matar stuffing and is the most popular evening snack throughout India…

 This goes perfectly as an evening snack recipe… This is the most relished snack with a hot cup of tea during winter evenings or during rains…

 This cone shaped snack is a favorite of all.
-The aloo samosa is a crispy cone shaped maida snack filled with light stuffing…
+The aloo snack is a crispy cone shaped maida snack filled with light stuffing…

-Samosa is a snack recipe that actually has emerged from punjab and it is a popular snack in punjab.
+It is a snack recipe that actually has emerged from punjab.

-Samosas are of various types like onion samosa, veg samosa, aloo samosa etc… where different stuffings go inside the samosa.
+Samosas are of various types like onion samosa, veg samosa, aloo samosa etc… where different stuffings go inside them.

 The snack is given a perfect shape and later deep fried in oil which can be served with any chutney or any dips…Mainly they are accompanied with hot hot tea…